RoxyNomad/eternal-ghosts/README.md

 						- SocialIcons, show the icons in the bar and have the links implemented
 						- GalleryLocations, render the fetched locations from the database and generate cards the are linked to a sperated page, where are show the fetched pictures, who are saved to the same location
-						- GalleryGrid, is on the separated page and show the fetched pictures, from the chosen location -tour
+						- GalleryGrid, is on the separated page and show the fetched pictures, from the chosen location -releases
-						- TourDates (coming in future), is rendered after the bar and show the fetched tour dates
-						- RollInLogo, rendering the fetched rolled in logo after the header
-						- SocialIcons, show the icons in the bar and have the links implemented -releases
 						- RollInLogo, rendering the fetched rolled in logo after the header
 						- SocialIcons, show the icons in the bar and have the links implemented